new-production-institute/openlab-microfactory-wiki/src/installation.md

 The easiest way to setup a new SD card with Raspberry Pi OS is with the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

+When selecting the Operating System in the Raspberry Pi Imager, select the 64 bit Lite version (without Graphical User Interface).

-**Option 2: Mini PC as Server**
+**Option 2: Dedicated PC**

+Second hand mini pc's are a great option for this applicaiton.

 For this option I would recommend to install [Proxmox](https://www.proxmox.com/en/downloads "Proxmox.com") as Operating System.

 Proxmox is a open-source server management platform.
-With it, its possible to deploy and manage multiple Virtual Machines (VM) and Linux Containers (LXC) in a easy and uncumplicated way.
+Proxmox allows to deploy and manage multiple Virtual Machines (VM) and Linux Containers (LXC) in a easy and uncumplicated way.

 [Here](https://phoenixnap.com/kb/install-proxmox) you can find a step-by-step guide if needed.

-To deploy an Debian VM I would recommend to use the [**VE Helper-Scripts**](https://tteck.github.io/Proxmox/#debian-12-vm).
+The easiest way to deploy a Debian VM is with the help of these community scripts: [**VE Helper-Scripts**](https://tteck.github.io/Proxmox/#debian-12-vm).

 However, if you already have your own server running this is not necessary and you can deploy the resoruce monitoring system in your current setup.